Transcranial Magnetic Stimulation (TMS)

-Mindfully Integrated Health has partnered with Lighthouse TMS Centers and NeuroStar to provide TMS Therapy, an FDA-approved treatment for patients with severe treatment resistant depression.
+Mindfully Integrated Health has partnered with NeuroStar to provide TMS Therapy.
+TMS is an FDA-approved treatment for patients with severe treatment resistant depression.
 TMS therapy has been included in the American Psychiatric Association treatment guideline for depression since 2010 and offers a drug free way to manage depression!

 TMS uses precisely targeted magnetic pulses to stimulate key areas of the brain that are underactive in patients with depression.